Calculating Wages in Workers' Compensation Benefits and L&I Claims

 Under RCW 51.28.040, people injured at work can apply for a change in the wage rate computation if a change in circumstances warrants an increase or rearrangement of compensation.
 If granted, L&I may apply the readjustment up to sixty days prior to the receipt of the application.

-Common examples of a change in circumstance warranting wage rate changes include termination of employer paid health care benefits, a subsequent change to the date of injury or disease manifestation, or changes regarding dependents.
-To apply for a change in circumstance, an injured worker should send a written request to the claims manger.
+Common examples of a change in circumstance warranting wage rate changes include termination of employer-paid health care benefits, a subsequent change to the date of injury or disease manifestation, or changes regarding dependents.
+To apply for a change in circumstance, an injured worker should send a written request to the claims manager.
 The written request must explain the change, when it occurred, and a request for recalculation based on the change.

 This is a fundamental question when it come to workers comp but it can be complicated to know where to look for info.
 This is a great resource.